jdrichardsappacad/react-2021/week-15/quizzes/07-servers-quiz.md

 <quiz>
   <question multiple>
-    <p>What are some of the roles of a back-end server?</p>
+    <p>What are the roles of a back-end server?
+Choose all that apply.</p>
-    <answer correct>Store and send data in a database</answer>
+    <answer correct>Store and send data to the database</answer>
     <answer correct>Send files</answer>
     <answer correct>Process data</answer>
     <answer>Write JavaScript</answer>
-    <explanation>A back-end server's functionalities include: to store and send
+  <explanation>A back-end server's roles are to: 1) store and send data to the
-    data in a database, send files, and process data.</explanation>
+  database, 2) send files, 3) process data.</explanation>
   </question>
 </quiz>

 <quiz>
   <question>
-    <p>How does a front-end client get data from a server to render on the
+    <p>How does a front-end client extract data from a server to render on the
     page?</p>
     <answer correct>By sending a request to a back-end server and initiating
     a request-response cycle</answer>